-The cost of running a car is high – petrol prices are rising and the average motor insurance premium are not exactly a work over either.
+The cost of running a car is high – petrol prices are rising and the average motor insurance premium will set you back a fair whack too.
 Of course, some motorists can pay a lot more for car insurance, with premiums topping £1,000 or even more in what are perceived to be high-risk cases.

 Spread the cost

 Car insurance can take a big chunk out of the household budget and many families simply cannot afford to pay for car cover up front.
 After all, how many of us have a few hundred pounds sitting in our bank account?
 However, you can make the expense more manageable by spreading the cost over the year in monthly instalments.

 For example, instead of paying £420 at the start of the policy term, you could pay in monthly instalments of £35.
 Paying by instalments can also allow you to buy a higher level of cover than you could otherwise afford.